-Employer name and contact information:

-Employee's job title: egular work schedule:

-Employee's essential job fu nctions:

-Check if job description is attached:

-SECTION II: FOR COM INSTRUCTIONS to the EMPLO EMPLOYEE tion II before giving this form to your medical provider.

-Your name:First

-First Middle Last

-INSTRUCTIONS to the HEALT completely, all applicable parts.
-S Your answer should be your best specific as you can; terms such as Limit your responses to the conditional control of the conditional conditional control of the conditional control of the conditional co H CARE PROVIDER: You Several questions seek a res estimate based upon your restifiction," "unknown," or tion for which the employed THEALTH CARE PROVIDER our patient has requested leave under the FMLA.
-Answer, fully and sponse as to the frequency or duration of a condition, treatment, etc. medical knowledge, experience, and examination of the patient.
-Be as "indeterminate" may not be sufficient to determine FMLA coverage.
-The seeking leave.
+Employer name and contact information: Employee's job title: Regular work schedule: Employee's essential job functions: Check if job description is attached: SECTION II: FOR COMPLETION BY THE EMPLOYEE INSTRUCTIONS to the EMPLOYEE: Please complete Section II before giving this form to your medical provider.
+Your name: First Middle Last SECTION III: FOR COMPLETION BY THE HEALTH CARE PROVIDER INSTRUCTIONS to the HEALTH CARE PROVIDER: Your patient has requested leave under the FMLA.
+Answer, fully and completely, all applicable parts.
+Several questions seek a response as to the frequency or duration of a condition, treatment, etc. Your answer should be your best estimate based upon your medical knowledge, experience, and examination of the patient.
+Be as specific as you can; terms such as "lifetime," "unknown," or "indeterminate" may not be sufficient to determine FMLA coverage.
+Limit your responses to the condition for which the employee is seeking leave.
 Please be sure to sign the form on the last page.

-Provider's name and busine ss address:

-Type of practice / Medical s specialty:

-Telephone: () Fax: ()

-1. Approximate date condit ion commenced:

-Probable duration of con- dition:

-or an overnight stay in a hospital, hospice, or residential medical care facility?
+Provider's name and business address: Type of practice / Medical specialty: Telephone: (\\\\\) Fax: (\\\\\) 1.
+Approximate date condition commenced: Probable duration of condition: Mark below as applicable: Was the patient admitted for an overnight stay in a hospital, hospice, or residential medical care facility?

-Date(s) you treated the patie ent for condition:

-Will the patient need to have e treatment visits at le east twice per year due to the condition?
-NoYes.

-Was medication, other than over-the-counter med lication, prescribed?
 No Yes.

-ider(s) for evaluation or treatment (e.g., physical of such treatments and expected duration of treatment:

-2.Is the medical condition p oregnancy?No Yes.
+If so, dates of admission: Date(s) you treated the patient for condition: Will the patient need to have treatment visits at least twice per year due to the condition?
+No Yes.
+Was medication, other than over-the-counter medication, prescribed?
+No Yes.
+Was the patient referred to other health care provider(s) for evaluation or treatment (e.g., physical therapist)?
+No Yes.
+If so, state the nature of such treatments and expected duration of treatment: \\\\\ 2.Is the medical condition pregnancy?
+No Yes.
 If so, expected delivery date:

-3.Use the information provi ided by the employer i in Section I to answer this question.
-If the employer fails

-to provide a list of the employee's essential functions or a job description, answer these questions based upon the employee's own description of his /her job functions.
+3.Use the information provided by the employer in Section I to answer this question.
+If the employer fails to provide a list of the employee's essential functions or a job description, answer these questions based upon the employee's own description of his /her job functions.